 Growing annual poppies in south-east Queensland

->

-> AllRound Tree Services loves the glorious burst of colour that Iceland poppies can provide gardens and pots.
-Here we offer our advice to growing these vividly coloured beauties.
+AllRound Tree Services loves the glorious burst of colour that Iceland poppies can provide gardens and pots.
+Here we offer our advice to growing poppies, those vividly coloured beauties.

->

-> Iceland poppies are annual poppies
+Iceland poppies are annual poppies

->

-> Iceland poppies come from Siberia not Iceland –but the point is they grow well in cold weather but luckily for us just as well in warm climates.
+Iceland poppies come from Siberia not Iceland.
+However, the point is they grow well in cold weather – and luckily for us just as well in warm climates.
 The trick is simply to plant them somewhere that gets sun and then keep them moist.

->

-> They are annuals, so you will need to replant them each year, and like a lot of annuals they will fill your garden or your pots with gorgeous colour – bright reds, pinks, oranges, yellows, gold and even white.
+They are annuals, so you will need to replant them each year, and like a lot of annuals they will fill your garden or your pots with gorgeous colour – bright reds, pinks, oranges, yellows, gold and even white.

 Sow the seeds shallowly on top of a sunny spot in your garden bed and sprinkle them lightly with soil.
 Plant them about a handspan apart – about 20 plants per square metre will give a thickly blanketed display.
 They will grow just as readily in large pots as long as they get good sun.